PELN/trivia_app/README.md

 Sockets enables realtime communication between web clients and servers.

 I have used socket rooms to create, join and leave a game.

+For the frontend, I have used React Hooks and bootstrap (the design/UX was not prioritized)

 ## Guide